iree-org/iree/docs/GetStarted/getting_started_linux_cmake.md

-# Getting Started on Windows with CMake
+# Getting Started on Linux with CMake

 <!--
 Notes to those updating this guide: